hdl-registers/hdl-registers/doc/sphinx/rst/field/field_enumeration.rst

 The class header and implementation are skipped here, since their inclusion would make this page very long.
-See :ref:`cpp_generator` for more details and an example of how the excluded files might look.
+See :ref:`generator_cpp` for more details and an example of how the excluded files might look.

 Some interesting things to notice in the interface header: